3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Output from the computer vision interface will mimic the researched methods in the following section.
 These algorithms output pose information usually in the form of metadata.
 This data will include an estimated object center point in 3D coordinates based on the camera's viewpoint, an estimated rotational matrix that can be applied to the corresponding 3D model, an estimated translation matrix.

+We plan on importing this data directly into the Unity Game Engine through our plugin interface.
+The data will include four values in a data structure: a translation matrix, rotation matrix, scale, and object type based on the models we have been provided for the block types.

 ### Training Hardware
 Due to the demand required in the training process, our team will be using the strongest computer we have available to us.
 To train our detection algorithm, we will use Mark's personal laptop, which has the